Creating Emotions With Your Writing

 What is the Purpose of Emotive Language?

-The main purpose is to draw out an emotion or range of emotions that allow you to create an influence on your customers.
-You have a product or service they may need.
+The main purpose is to draw out an emotion or range of emotions to have an influence on your readers.

-Emotive words can bring across a threatening or negative emotion: “Cybersecurity threats are on the rise.
+Emotive words can evoke a threatening or negative emotion:“Cybersecurity threats are on the rise.
 And sooner rather than later, they will hit your company’s network.”

-Or emotive language can evoke positivism: “By choosing the right Cybersecurity firm, you can protect your computers and your customers’ privacy.”
+Or emotive language can evoke positive emotions:“By choosing the right Cybersecurity firm, you can protect your computers and your customers’ privacy.”

 Choose the Right Words for Your Copy